turfmedia/test/README.md

 ## Purpose

 This is a small example of an API with sinatra and simple authentication.
 For test purpose.
+Create a client for this API to

 ## User model